SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Classes](#classes) > [Classes: Object orientation](#classes-object-orientation) > [This section](#prefer-objects-to-static-classes)

 Static classes give up all advantages gained by object orientation in the first place.
-They especially make it nearly impossible to replace productive dependencies with test doubles in unit tests.
+They especially make it nearly impossible to replace dependencies with test doubles in unit tests.

 If you think about whether to make a class or method static, the answer will nearly always be: no.